nix-community/nixos-anywhere/docs/quickstart.md

 If your SSH key is not found, you will be asked for your password.
 If you are using a non-root user, you must have access to sudo without a password.
 To avoid SSH password prompts, set the `SSHPASS` environment variable to your password and add `--env-password` to the `nixos-anywhere` command.
+Additionally, if your target machine requires a sudo password, you can set the `SUDO_PASSWORD` environment variable (only supported with sudo, not doas).
 If providing a specific SSH key through `-i` (identity_file), this key will then be used for the installation and no temporary SSH key will be created.